Aldo Rossi’s Modena cemetery: an unfinished city of the soul

 The innovation is in the internal parts: they are inspired by the Emilian cities, like the porticoes of Bologna, the squares and the architecture of the shadows.

-The city of the dead is a mix of elementary geometric shapes.
 Cubes, triangles and circles, like inside a De Chirico painting.

 But it has also the shape of a labyrinth and a game of the goose, with the central part as the endpoint of the tour.

-The prevailing color inside the structures is the gray of the plaster.
-In the outside instead, the use of colour is much more evident, as it highlights the different roles of the buildings.
+On the outside instead, the use of color is much more evident, as it highlights the different roles of the buildings.

 Modena Cemetery Moma drawing Aldo Rossi